 The most popular spectator points are near the Aid Stations.
 These are the only location where the courses are near roads.
 See the Google Map of Birkie Trail Run Events for locations.
 If you are planning to cheer on a runner at an aid station, please keep away from the immediate are around the workers.
 The Fire Tower Aid Station is on a very rough road and is only accessible by a vehicle with high clearance.

 Every participant in the Birkie Trail Run, Relay & Trek events will receive a commemorative t-shirt and a ticket for a post-race BBQ meal, including your first Birkie Brewski Beer or soda for free!

-Cash prize money will be given to top overall and Master (40+) male and female finishers in the Half Marathon Race.
+A total pursue of $4300 will be awarded to top overall and Master (40+) male and female finishers in the half marathon according to the table below.

 |Place||Prize Money (US $)|